More Grizzly Tales for Gruesome Kids: It's Only a Game, Sport!

-According to the disclaimer, this story was once told by an Australian bushman after drinking six amber nectars.
-It is about a schoolboy named Bruce, the son of the most famous and successful athletics couple in Australian history, who fails at every sport he touched.
+According to the disclaimer, this story is once told by an Australian bushman after drinking six amber nectars.
+It is about a boy named Bruce, the son of the most famous and successful athletics couple in Australian history, who fails at every sport he touches.
 He easily loses his temper and immediately turns to sabotage and excuses.
-"It's only a game!" his Games teacher once groaned when Bruce begged him not to announce the current score, so Bruce bit his leg.
+"It's only a game!" his Games teacher once groans when Bruce begs him not to announce the current score, so Bruce bites his leg.

 His parents, now-retired athletes Shane and Sheila, encourage the behaviour to the fullest.
 From birth, they teach him that losing is not an option, even if he has to cheat.
 When Bruce and his broom partner lose a Sports Day Three-legged race, they order him to steal the hammer from the hammer throwing area and attack the winners.
 The school bans Bruce from participating in sports, and then expel him after the school burns down.
 Bruce has to stay at home because other schools refuse to teach him, so Bruce uses his free time to invent his own games to play against his younger sister, Kitty, and changes the equipment and/or rules so he wins constantly.

-Kitty—also terrible at sports—preferred agricultural activities, so her bigger and aggressive brother had an advantage on top of his sabotaging: after winning boxing and basketball, they play "Bush Snooker" with hedgehogs for balls and aim them at kangaroos, but Bruce unties the kangaroos when it is Kitty's turn and the kangaroos hopped away.
+Kitty is also terrible at sports—preferred agricultural activities, so her bigger and aggressive brother has an advantage on top of his sabotaging: after winning boxing and basketball, they play "Bush Snooker" with hedgehogs for balls and aim them at kangaroos, but Bruce unties the kangaroos when it is Kitty's turn and the kangaroos hop away.
 During Trivial Barbeques, Bruce gives his sister the difficult questions.
 At bedtime, he demands they race to be the first one in bed and puts a spider in Kitty's pyjamas.

-Kitty tolerated the games but she loathed Bruce's threats, boasts, and name-calling.
+Kitty tolerates the games but she loathes Bruce's threats, boasts, and name-calling.
 She suggests they play Snakes and Ladders and her successful dice rolls put her far in the lead.
 Bruce's frustration turns him back into a stubborn sore loser who demands that the rules should be changed: ladders send players down and snakes send players up.
 Kitty agrees and continues winning whereas Bruce reaches the top of a ladder.
 Bruce insists the rules should be changed back to normal and accuses her of cheating.
-He picks up the playing board and throws it out of the house, trips over the pet koala in the doorway, stumbles over the balcony ladder and falls towards a group of excited snakes.
+He picks up the playing board and throws it out of the house, trips over the pet koala in the doorway, stumbles over the balcony ladder and falls towards a group of snakes.